Cellular structures using $\textbf{U}_q$-tilting modules: The cellular structure and EndMod

-Recall from Subsection~\ref{sub-boring} the notation $m_{\lambda}$ (the multiplicity of $\Tl$ in $T$) and the choice of basis for $C(\lambda)$ (in the paragraph before Lemma~\ref{lem-anotherone}).
-Then we get the following connection between the decomposition of $T$ as in~\eqref{eq-love} and the simple $\Endrr$-modules $L(\lambda)$.
+Recall from \fullref{sub-boring} the notation $m_{\lambda}$ (the multiplicity of $\Tl$ in $T$) and the choice of basis for $C(\lambda)$ (in the paragraphs before \fullref{lem-anotherone}).
+Then we get the following connection between the decomposition of $T$ as in \eqref{eq-love} and the simple $\Endrr$-modules $L(\lambda)$.

-\begin{thm}(\textbf{Dimension formula}) If $\lambda\in\P_0$, then $\dim(L(\lambda))=m_{\lambda}$.\makeqed \end{thm}
+\begin{thm}(\textbf{Dimension formula.}) If $\lambda\in\P_0$, then $\dim(L(\lambda))=m_{\lambda}$.\makeqed \end{thm}

-In particular, if $\K=\C$, then these dimensions can be inductively computed by using parabolic Kazhdan-Lusztig polynomials as in Subsection~\ref{sub-char}.
-Compare also to Example~\ref{ex-sl2again}.